29 Viscous-Dominated Flows

 (3)

 where is the fluid density, is the velocity vector of the fluid, is the pressure field, is the viscosity of the fluid, and accounts for external body forces such as gravity.
 The term represents the unsteady or time-dependent change in velocity.
 In contrast, is the nonlinear convective term describing the effects of fluid inertia.
 The term corresponds to pressure-driven acceleration, represents the viscous forces, and introduces any additional external forces acting per unit volume.
-In addition, For incompressible flows, the density of the fluid remains constant, leading to the incompressible form of the continuity equation, i.e.,
+In addition, for incompressible flows, the density of the fluid remains constant, leading to the incompressible form of the continuity equation, i.e.,

 (4)

-For Stokes flow, the Navier-Stokes equation can be simplified.
+For Stokes flow, the N-S equation can be simplified.
 The first fundamental assumption is that the flow is steady.
-This condition mathematically translates to , eliminating the unsteady terms from the Navier-Stokes equation.
+This condition mathematically translates to , eliminating the unsteady terms from the N-S equation.
 The second assumption involves neglecting inertial terms, which is valid in the low Reynolds number regime.
 At such small Reynolds numbers, the inertial terms become insignificant compared to viscous forces, effectively reducing this term to zero.

 (5)